jwplayer/ott-web-app/docs/features/video-protection.md

 The full details of this endpoint can be found [here](https://developer.jwplayer.com/jwplayer/reference/get_v2-media-media-id-drm-policy-id).

 ## Custom Entitlement Service

-The entitlement service should generates the `SignedMediaURLs` based on the given access model (see below) and media item.
+The entitlement service should generate the `SignedMediaURLs` based on the given access model (see below) and media item.

 The service interface could look like this: